 Don’t spend your delivery, labor, and recovery in a giant hospital gown sack.
 Buy your own soft, true-to-size hospital gown with a snap-down and easy access for nursing.
 One Amazon customer reviewed, “This was perfect.
 I actually wore it backwards so that I could nurse and do skin to skin and then when I got home I wore it the right way to nurse.
 The material is very soft and comfortable.
 I felt much more comfortable in the hospital once I showered and put this on.
 I will be purchasing these for friends and family having babies as well.”
 A comfier alternative to the standard hospital smocks, this gown is one of the best postpartum clothing pieces for the hospital and those first days back home.

 Proof that nursing/postpartum jammies can be cute!
 If it’s chilly where you are, consider getting long sleeves and pants for sleeping so you stay warm as you hop in and out of bed all night.
-This combo is made with soft material and has a nursing panel for easy breastfeeding or pumping access (meaning you won’t freeze by stripping down every 3 hours).
-These bestselling PJs are available in a handful of striped and solid colors, and you may want to grab two sets — you’ll want a backup *when* the other one gets spit up/peed/spilled/pooped on.
+This combo is made with soft material and has a nursing panel for easy breastfeeding or pumping access (so won’t freeze by stripping down every three hours).
+These bestselling PJs are available in a handful of patterns and colors, and you may want to grab two sets – you’ll want a backup *when* the other one gets spit up/peed/spilled/pooped on.